aatxe/paxos-vc/REPORT.md

 ## Implementation Issues

-This time around, there wreen't really a lot of implementation issues.
+This time around, there weren't really a lot of implementation issues.
 I started immediately in Rust, rather than using C. So, dynamic memory management didn't give me a hard time.
 I spent some of the time learning a bit more about the new asynchronous networking support in Rust, and was able to learn about some useful features that made it easier to structure my code nicely (namely, I found these new macros for polling a number of futures simultaneously which let you describe what to do after getting each result).